On sequential structures in incompressible multidimensional networks: Background results

 In this section, we briefly recover some previous results on algorithmically random graphs in \cite{Abrahao2018darxivandreport}.
 These are obtained by basing our previous work on algorithmically random classical (i.e., labeled simple) graphs in \cite{Buhrman1999,Zenil2018a,Khoussainov2014}.

-In order to study \emph{plain} algorithmic randomness (i.e., C-randomness) of simple MAGs, we extended in \cite{Abrahao2018darxivandreport} the concept of labeling in classical graphs to simple MAGs as restated in Definiton~\ref{defLabeledfamilyofMAG}.
+In order to study \emph{plain} algorithmic randomness (i.e., C-randomness) of simple MAGs, we extended in \cite{Abrahao2018darxivandreport} the concept of labeling in classical graphs to simple MAGs, as restated in Definiton~\ref{defLabeledfamilyofMAG}, while avoiding the algorithmic information distortions due to isomorphic transformations---on finite networks instead of infinite ones, and for isomorphisms in general instead automorphisms only---that were missing in previous work~\cite{Buhrman1999,Khoussainov2014}.
 Then, we directly extended the definition of algorithmically random classical graphs to simple MAGs as restated in Definition~\ref{defK-randomMAGs}.
 Thus, by combining Corollary~\ref{corClassicMAGisomorphism} with well-known inequalities in algorithmic information theory \cite{Li1997,Downey2010,Chaitin2004}, we showed in \cite{Abrahao2018darxivandreport} that:

 \begin{theorem} Let $ F_{ \mathscr{G}_c } \neq \emptyset $ be an arbitrary recursively labeled family of simple MAGs $ \mathscr{G}_c $.
 Then, for every $ \mathscr{G}_c \in F_{ \mathscr{G}_c } $,

 where $ G $ is isomorphic (as in Definition~\ref{defMAGandgraphsisomorphisms}) to $ \mathscr{G}_c $.